jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 ## 8.5 Typedefs

 - Several types are created through typedef statements in the first public area of Vec.
 Once created the names are used as ordinary type names.
-For example Vec<int>::size type is the return type of the size() function, defined here as an unsigned int.
+For example Vec&lt;int&gt;::size type is the return type of the size() function, defined here as an unsigned int.

 ## 8.6 operator[]

 Access to the individual locations of a Vec is provided through operator[].
 Syntactically, use of this operator is translated by the compiler into a call to a function called operator[].
-For example, if v is a Vec<int>,
+For example, if v is a Vec&lt;int&gt;,
 then:
 ```cpp
 v[i] = 5;